Kong/kubernetes-sidecar-injector/README.md

 ## Building custom docker image

 The kubernetes sidecar injector plugin is not bundled in the Kong 1.0 docker image.
-Build and tag it with.
+Build and tag it with:

 ```
-docker build -t kong:kubernetes .
+docker build -t kong .
 ```

 You can then upload this to your docker repository with `docker push`, or if you can the above `minikube docker-env` command this will be loaded into your local kubernetes cluster.